AstraZeneca/runnable/docs/concepts/secrets.md

 Magnus allows Run Log store to have secrets as placeholders for a few providers.
 Please refer to the Run Log store providers for the format.

-## Imteraction within code
+## Interaction within code

 Secrets is the only implementation that requires you to ```import magnus``` in the code to access secrets.
 This is mostly to follow the best safety guidelines though we are actively investigating options.

 Once a secret configuration is defined as above, you can access the secret by using ```get_secret``` of magnus.
-If a key is providd to the API, we return only the value associated with the secret by the key.
+If a key is provided to the API, we return only the value associated with the secret by the key.
 If a key is not provided, we return all the key value secret pairs provided.
 The API would raise an exception if a secret by the key requested does not exist.

-Currently, there is no providsion to update/edit secrets via code.
+Currently, there is no provision to update/edit secrets via code.

 For example if the secret key-value pairs are: